Jawz84/GitBooks/powershell_contributing.md

 For bigger contributions, you are better off cloning your fork locally to your computer.
 This enables you to use VSCode and other editing tools.
 A guide on how to do that can be found [here](https://github.com/MicrosoftDocs/PowerShell-Docs/blob/staging/contributing/1-GET-STARTED.md#making-major-edits-to-existing-topics).

-With more examples, less typos and clearer wording, PowerShell can be easier to learn and use for everyone!
+With more examples, fewer typos and clearer wording, PowerShell can be easier to learn and use for everyone!

 ### 7. Write Pester tests